Taming-the-BEAST/Prior-selection/README.md

 > Are they different from the priors we set and if so, how?
 >

-The estimated posterior distribution for the **becomeUninfectiousRate** has a median of 58.376 and a 95% HPD between 43.2389 and 77.6039 ([Figure 19](#tracerdelta)).
+The estimated posterior distribution for the **becomeUninfectiousRate** has a median of 58.376 and a 95% HPD between 43.2389 and 77.6039 ([Figure 20](#tracerdelta)).
 This is between {% eqinline \approx %} 4.7 and 8.44 days, thus, roughly one week.
 This is a lot more specific than the prior we set, which allowed for a much longer infectious period.
 The estimates also agree with what we know about Influenza A. In this case there was enough information in the sequencing data to estimate a more specific becoming uninfectious rate.
 If we had relied more on our prior knowledge we could have set a tighter prior on the **becomeUninfectiousRate** parameter, which may have helped the run to converge faster, by preventing it from sampling unrealistic parameter values.
 However, if you are unsure about a parameter it is always better to set more diffuse priors.

 <figure>
 	<a id="tracerdelta"></a>
 	<img  src="figures/tracer_becomeUninfectiousRate.png" alt="">
-	<figcaption>Figure 19: Estimated posterior distribution for the becoming uninfectious rate.</figcaption>
+	<figcaption>Figure 20: Estimated posterior distribution for the becoming uninfectious rate.</figcaption>
 </figure>
 <br>

-We see that the sampling proportion ([Figure 20](#tracersampling)) is estimated to be below 5 {% eqinline \times %} 10^(-5).
+We see that the sampling proportion ([Figure 21](#tracersampling)) is estimated to be below 5 {% eqinline \times %} 10^(-5).
 This a lot lower than the mean we set for the prior on the sampling proportion (0.001).
 Therefore our prior estimate of the sampling proportion was much too high.
 Consequently, we see that the number of cases was also much higher than we initially thought.
 We assumed that there were around 1,000 cases when we set the prior, however our posterior indicates that the epidemic had on the order of tens of thousands of cases.

 <figure>
 	<a id="tracersampling"></a>
 	<img  src="figures/tracer_samplingProportion.png" alt="">
-	<figcaption>Figure 20: Estimated posterior distribution for the sampling proportion.</figcaption>
+	<figcaption>Figure 21: Estimated posterior distribution for the sampling proportion.</figcaption>
 </figure>
 <br>

-Looking at the clock rate estimates ([Figure 21](#tracerclockRate)) we see that they are about 2 to 3 times faster than the usual substitution rate for human influenza A {% cite jenkins2002 --file Prior-selection/master-refs %}.
-This is not a cause for concern and is actually a well-documented phenomenon.
-When viral samples are collected over a short time period the clock rate is often overestimated.
+Looking at the clock rate estimates ([Figure 22](#tracerclockRate)) we see that they are about 2 to 3 times faster than the usual substitution rate reported in {% cite jenkins2002 --file Prior-selection/master-refs %} for influenza A. However, that rate was estimated for sequences from NP (nucleocapsid) gene, while are sequences are from the HA (hemagglutinin) gene, which is a surface antigen and known to be evolving under very strong directional selection.
+Thus, it is expected that HA will have a faster substitution rate than NP.
+In addition, when viral samples are collected over a short time period the estimated clock rate is often elevated.
 The exact cause of the bias is not known, but it is suspected that incomplete purifying selection plays a role.
 What is important to keep in mind is that this is does not mean that the virus is mutating or evolving faster than usual.
 When samples are collected over a longer time period the estimated clock rate slows down and eventually reaches the long-term substitution rate.

 <figure>
 	<a id="tracerclockRate"></a>
 	<img  src="figures/tracer_clockRate.png" alt="">
-	<figcaption>Figure 21: Estimated posterior distribution for the clock rate.</figcaption>
+	<figcaption>Figure 22: Estimated posterior distribution for the clock rate.</figcaption>
 </figure>
 <br>